At least five children were killed during U.S. raid on ISIS leader, according to witnesses and video

 With watchers on the ground and spy drones overhead, U.S. zeroed in on Islamic State leader’s hideout

-“While regrettable, it’s not surprising that he chose to kill himself and others, but thankfully all our service members came back safely,” a senior U.S. military official said Thursday in a briefing for reporters.
+“While regrettable, it’s not surprising that he chose to kill himself and others, but thankfully all our service members came back safely,” a senior U.S. military official, referring to Qurayshi, said Thursday in a briefing for reporters.

 U.S. forces had been monitoring Qurayshi’s house since the fall, including the “pattern of life of all the occupants there,” said the official, who spoke on the condition of anonymity because the operation remains highly sensitive.